omerbenamram/py-expander/README.md

 Usage
 ===========
 Install the script as follows:

 	$ python setup.py develop

 Edit the configuration with your folders

 	$ vim config.py

 The script can be used from the command line:

 	$ pyexpand /download/The.Wire.S01E01.HDTV

 or for transmission:

 	$ vim /var/lib/transmission/settings.json
 	..
 	 "script-torrent-done-enabled": true,
      "script-torrent-done-filename": "pyexpand",
     ..

 * Make sure that the transmission user can run `pyexpand`.
-If not:
+If not

     $ ln -s /usr/local/bin/pyexpand /usr/bin/pyexpand